nexton-labs/code-style-guides/React/Nexton Best Practice/Readme.md

 ## File Structure

--We organize all the files by function type ```components```, ```actions```, ```services```.
+- We organize all the files by function type ```components```, ```actions```, ```services```.

 ### Components Structure
-- if there’s any small component used by a particular component only, it makes sense to keep these smaller components all together within that component folder.
+- If there’s any small component used by a particular component only, it makes sense to keep these smaller components all together within that component folder.
 The hierarchy will then be easy to understand – large components have their own folder and all their smaller parts are split into sub-folders.
 This way, we can easily extract code to any other project or even modify the code whenever we want.

 ```